 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The Company is exposed to market risk on its mortgage investments.
+The Company is not exposed to market risk.

 Liquidity Risk

 Liquidity risk is the risk that an Company will encounter difficulty meeting financial obligations as they become due.
 The company considers that it has sufficient working capital available to meet its current and long-term financial needs.